deadmanIsARabbit/RimworldAvatarToStableDiffusion/README.md

     * rembg `pip install rembg`
     * PIL `pip install pillow`
     * urlLib `pip install urllib`
+    * OR install from the requirements.txt `pip install -r requirements.txt`

 ## Installation
 1. Simply download the executable and the config file from the releases.